-It is imperative that each of the provincial ventilators can be located at all times.
-In order to assist with the tracking of the stockpile, each ventilator has a unique asset tag for identification.
+It is imperative that each of the provincial ventilators and HFNC system can be located at all times.
+In order to assist with the tracking of the stockpile, each ventilator/HFNC system has a unique asset tag for identification.
 All hospitals must ensure that the asset tag is not removed or defaced at any time.
 If the asset tag becomes detached or modified in any way, the hospital must notify CCSO immediately by contacting vents@ccso.ca

 Host Hospitals must use the computerized tracking log provided to them during initial deployment of ventilators.
 Each tracking template was pre-populated with the ventilator asset tags that are unique to each Host Hospital.
-Figure 3 shows a sample of the Ventilator Stockpile

-Tracking List displaying information regarding the location of the ventilators.
+Figure 3 shows a sample of the Ventilator Stockpile Tracking List displaying information regarding the location of the ventilators.
 This tool allows Host Hospitals to assess the location and accessibility of each ventilator at any given time.

 In the same file, an individual tracking worksheet was included, shown as a sample in Figure 4.
 When the status or action of a specific ventilator changes, the Site Lead is responsible for updating the tracking worksheet.
 Once this information has been updated on the ventilator-tracking worksheet the location change will be immediately reflected on the Inventory Summary Worksheet.
-Each Host Hospital received a CD that contained a copy of the tracking log prepopulated with the asset tags for their LHIN.
+Host hospitals will have received an electronic version of the tracking log file that is pre-populated with the asset tags for their sub-region.